adam-sampson/Job_Desc_Text_Analytics/webscraping/readme.md

 Note the IP address given when you start the Quickstart Terminal (for the future) usually 192.168.99.100

-In the Docker Quickstart Terminal run the command 'docker pull selenium/standalone-firefox:2.53.0'
+In the Docker Quickstart Terminal run the command `docker pull selenium/standalone-firefox:2.53.0`

 ## Using RSelenium in R

 If you haven't already, open Docker Quickstart Terminal

-Run the image using 'docker run -d -p 4445:4444 selenium/standalone-firefox:2.53.0'
+Run the image using `docker run -d -p 4445:4444 selenium/standalone-firefox:2.53.0`

 In RStudio run the following code to make sure that the Docker RSelenium server is working
 ```